dmrokan/soyutnet-simulations/src/pi_controller/doc.rst

 Consumers
 ^^^^^^^^^

-The consumer functionality is more complex because it contains a communicates to a TCP server and also constantly notifies the controllers :math:`k_1` and :math:`k_2`.
+The consumer functionality is more complex because it communicates to a TCP server and also constantly notifies the controllers :math:`k_1` and :math:`k_2`.

 .. literalinclude:: ../../src/pi_controller/main.py